-Our technology has been used by more than 300,000 storytellers around the world and has reached more 160 million readers.
+Our technology has been used by more than 300,000 storytellers around the world and has reached more than 160 million readers.

 Knight Lab's faculty members contribute experimental ideas and technology to the Lab.
 Sometimes these ideas are developed in undergraduate classes co-taught by computer science and journalism faculty; sometimes they are developed by Ph.D students exploring specific concepts.
 Research projects have done everything from help readers find new books to tell them which candidate they'd likely support in an election.